OpenSats/website/docs/terms.md

 MAGIC Grants makes no representation as to whether all or any portion of your donations to us are tax deductible or eligible for tax credits.
 MAGIC Grants will have no liability for any claim by any federal, state, local or any other tax authority with respect to the characterization on any applicable tax return of any donation by you.
 You should consult your tax advisor as to the amount of your donation that is tax deductible or eligible for tax recognition, if any.

-Please [contact](mailto:info@magicgrants.org) MAGIC Grants if you need assistance with Form 8283.
+Please [contact](mailto:info@magicgrants.org) MAGIC Grants if you need assistance with Form 8283 (for non-cash donations).

+If you donate anonymously and do not provide MAGIC Grants with the information necessary for us to provide a donation receipt with the required attributes, or if you do not request for MAGIC Grants to sign Form 8283 when required (for non-cash donations), then your donation may not be tax deductible.

 ## No Exchange Services